deanilvincent/deanilvincent.github.io/_posts/2017-05-26-how-to-set-up-xamarin-live-player-in-visual-studio-for-windows.markdown

 For troubleshooting procedures, go to this <a href="https://developer.xamarin.com/guides/cross-platform/live/troubleshooting/">link</a>

+<a href="https://deanilvincent.github.io//2017/05/26/how-to-use-xamarin-live-player-in-visual-studio-for-windows/">Basic Steps On to Use Xamarin Live Player</a>

 Thank you for reading my this post.
 Feel free to comment below :)